 Located sixty-seven miles north of Austin and thirty-six miles south of Waco lies Temple, Texas.
 With a 2020 population of approximately 82,987, Temple is the 48th largest city in Texas, according to World Population Review.
-Temple has continued to experience economic prosperity on account of being a healthcare industry hub / medical center leader.
+Temple Texas continues to experience steady economic prosperity, largely due to its role as a healthcare industry hub and medical center leader.

-Its central location in Texas not only is beneficial for the medical community, but goods distribution to nearby metropolitan areas like Houston, San Antonio, and Dallas-Fort Worth.
-While Temple has grown exponentially within the past 100 years, Temple was not always the booming corporate workforce it is today.
-By understanding the rich history of Temple, Texas, we can appreciate the hard work and growth it took as a community to become the city it is today.
+Its central location in Texas makes it a key point for goods distribution across nearby metropolitan areas like Houston, San Antonio, and Dallas–Fort Worth.
+While Temple Texas has grown exponentially within the past 100 years, it was not always the thriving business and medical center it is today.
+By understanding the rich history of Temple Texas, we can appreciate the hard work and community spirit that built the city we see now.

 Temple Then